lotgd/crate-graphql/README.md

     title           String!
 Scene title
     description     String!
 Scene text
-    template        String          Template this scene is based on attachements    [String]        A list of attachments.
+    template        String          Template this scene is based on attachments     [String]         A list of attachments.
     actionGroups    [ActionGroup]   A list of actions groups.
 }